-We understand that our tenants may be experiencing financial hardship and anxiety during the coronavirus pandemic, so Access Housing has postponed rent increases until the first rent due date on or after Thursday 1 October 2020.
+We understand that our tenants may be experiencing financial hardship and anxiety during the coronavirus pandemic, so Access Housing has postponed rent increases until the first rent due date on or after 29 March 2021 in line with the COVID-19 Residential Tenancies Act extension.
 This date will be continually reviewed in line with Government advice and may be extended.

 Annual Eligibility and Rent Reviews